Overview: A Mission of Caring and Safeguarding

 To make a report, call Protective Services for the Elderly at the Department of Social Services during business hours at the toll-free line: 1-888-385-4225.
 After business hours or on weekends or state holidays, please call Infoline at 2-1-1.
 If you are calling from outside Connecticut, call Infoline 24/7 at 1-800-203-1234.

 In certain circumstances, the DSS Commissioner may be appointed by the Probate Court as the Conservator of Estate for elderly persons sixty years of age or older, if the person is incapable of managing his or her own financial affairs.
 DSS staff represents the Commissioner to assist in this manner.

 The DSS Conservator of Person Program is administered by staff who represent the DSS Commissioner and are appointed by the Probate Court to supervise the personal affairs of an individual who has a critical need for someone to act on his or her behalf due to mental or physical disability.

 A program that provides non-medical homecare services as part of an overall case plan to maintain adults with physical and/or mental disabilities, age 18-64 inclusive, in the community.
 Without the provision of these significant supportive services, the adult with a disability would require institutional placement.
 Program services include: adult daycare; adult companion; home delivered meals; case management; chore; case work; homemaker; and personal emergency response system.
 Eligibility depends on income related to Medicaid, asset levels related to SSI, certification of need by a physician or other appropriate healthcare professional, and a Department social work assessment.
 Application is made by contacting the Department's regional offices.
-The program is currently closed for intake but any new referrals will be added to our waitlist in the order in which they are received.

 Individual and Family Services